Mirai1129/Mirai1129/README.md

 - 📖 I’m currently learning everything ❤️
 - 🥅 2023 Goals: Learn more about web3, Kotlin
-- ⚡ Fun fact: I love to breaking and play drums
+- 🏍️ I love ride the scooter

 ### Connect with me: